 - An IPP signed by the consumer or parent or guardian or conservator and a representative of the Center. - If the IPP covers more than one year, an annual review completed and signed by the consumer or parent or guardian or conservator and a representative of the Center. - A consumer choice of services/living arrangement statement on file signed by the consumer or parent or guardian or conservator.

 Statement of Condition:

-During the June 30, 2014 audit, there were a total of 11 exceptions:
+During the June 30, 2016 audit, there was one exception: